Are Stochastic Multi-objective Bandits Harder than Single-objective Bandits?: Introduction

-Additionally, we prove a finite-time Pareto-regret bound of order $O(K\log T/g^\dagger)$.
-Its leading term has no explicit multiplicative dependence on the number of objectives and depends on a single objective-level gap rather than an arm-wise sum of Pareto gaps.
-We also prove an asymptotic lower bound of order $\Omega(K\log T/g^\dagger)$ on a natural duplicated-coordinate Bernoulli subclass of the full model.
-Consequently, the dependence on $K\log T/g^\dagger$ cannot be improved in general by any uniformly good policy, and together with our upper bound it is tight up to constant factors.
+Additionally, we prove a finite-time Pareto regret bound of order $O\!(K \nicefrac{\log T}{g^\dagger}),$ where \(g^\dagger\) denotes the largest objective-wise suboptimality gap.
+The leading term has no explicit multiplicative dependence on the number of objectives and depends on this objective-wise suboptimality gap rather than on a sum over dominated-arm Pareto gaps.
+We also prove an asymptotic lower bound of order $\Omega\!(K \nicefrac{\log T}{g^\dagger})$ on a natural duplicated-coordinate Bernoulli subclass of the full model.
+Consequently, the order \(K\nicefrac{\log T}{g^\dagger}\) cannot be improved in general by any uniformly good policy, and our upper bound is tight up to constant factors.
+As a byproduct, it yields a high-probability guarantee that the committed arm is also Pareto-optimal.

-To complement the theory, we present a numerical study designed to examine whether finite-horizon Pareto regret is governed more by the single certification gap $g^\dagger$ than by the full collection of dominated-arm Pareto gaps.
-We consider a synthetic family in which $g^\dagger$ is kept fixed while both the Pareto gap and the number of dominated arms are varied.
-This isolates the setting in which Pareto UCB1 becomes costly because its leading term depends on many small arm-wise Pareto gaps, whereas our method only needs to certify one objective winner.
-Across the tested configurations, the width-guided first-certification policy attains lower finite-horizon Pareto regret than Pareto UCB1.
-The trajectory plots further show how this advantage develops once certification is achieved.

-The remainder of the paper is organized as follows.
-Section~\ref{sec:related} reviews related work.
-Section~\ref{sec:problem} introduces the stochastic MO-MAB model, Pareto pseudo-regret, and the certification gap that drives our analysis.
-Section~\ref{sec:algorithm} presents the proposed width-guided first-certification algorithm.
-Section~\ref{sec:results} establishes our main guarantees, including a finite-time upper bound, an asymptotic lower bound, and a comparison with Pareto UCB1.
-Section~\ref{sec:computational} reports the numerical study, and Section~\ref{sec:conclusion} concludes.
-Omitted proofs and supplementary derivations are collected in Appendix~\ref{app:proofs}.
+To examine the practical effectiveness of the proposed method, we evaluate the width-guided method on real-world Spotify and KuaiRec benchmarks and on a controlled synthetic family.
+The results confirm the theory across both types of datasets and further demonstrate the method's practical value against widely used baselines.
+On the real-data subsets, Width-guided attains the lowest Pareto regret in the reported groups, with order-of-magnitude ($\geq \mathbf{111}$ times) improvements on Spotify datasets, and always selects a Pareto-optimal arm in every reported Spotify and KuaiRec group.
+We also report an empirical fairness measure.
+Although Width-guided is designed only to reduce Pareto regret and identify a Pareto-optimal arm, its fairness behavior is not uniformly worse: it loses fairness in some groups, but is surprisingly best-of-all-worlds in Pareto regret, Pareto-optimal-arm detection, and empirical fairness in others.
+This mixed behavior suggests that fairness deserves theory-oriented study, beyond as an empirical measure.